 Another non-profit charity organization is Catholic Charities of Tennessee, Inc. It helps people in need regardless of their religion.
 Call them at (615) 352-3087.
 Some of the services they can offer include financial assistance and cash grants for paying utility bills and housing expenses, counseling, and emergency food aid.
 Several other Catholic Charity programs are offered in Nashville, and include Christmas assistance, immigration/refugee programs, and free food and meals.
 More on Nashville and Davidson County TN Catholic Charities.

 The Salvation Army in Nashville and Davidson County TN helps tens of thousands of people per year.
 The emergency assistance program provides qualified individuals with food, personal care items, clothing, household items and short-term financial help.
 There may be funds to assist with paying for rent, housing and utility expenses.
 The emergency program also provides referrals and information for other needed social services and government assistance programs.

-The Salvation Army can help people apply for financial aid, but also more importantly they will work with individuals at self-sufficiency, with a focus on increasing their income through employment and job training programs.
+The Salvation Army in Davidson County Tennessee can help people apply for financial aid, but also more importantly they will work with individuals at self-sufficiency, with a focus on increasing their income through employment and job training programs.
 Several other services available to Davidson County families include: